Levels Take Flight

-- The air force stage simulates the player leaping from plane to plane.
+- The "air force" stage in world 8 simulates the player leaping from plane to plane.
 The small size of the "planes", the frequent differences in height between one "plane" and the next, and the drastically faster auto-scrolling speed make it one of the hardest levels of the game.
 A P-wing is never misused in this level.

 - Super Mario 64 has Rainbow Ride, an assortment of odd floating structures way up high.
 Much of the level involves riding on the set paths of magic carpets, struggling not to fall from hitting the obstacles in the way.

 - Gelato Beach's "The Sandbird is Born" episode in Super Mario Sunshine, which has Mario riding the titular bird through a cloud filled course to collect red coins.

 - The Sand Bird returns in Super Mario Galaxy 2's Slipsand Galaxy.